Quota players: Foreign player quotas

-The presence of foreign players are often argued to be to detriment of domestic players' development, and consequentially the national team.
+The presence of foreign players is often argued to be of detriment to domestic players' development, and consequentially the national team.
 A counterpoint view, is that foreign players give opportunity to local players to be able to compete against international players outside of national team matches.

 In the Chinese Super League, where high-profile foreign players often fetch higher transfer fees and salary, state-run media Xinhua criticized clubs that employ foreign reinforcements as "burning money".

+Legality

+In 1995, the European Court of Justice announced the Bosman ruling following the conclusion of three legal cases involving footballer Jean-Marc Bosman.
+The ruling determined it was illegal for European Union (EU) member states to class foreign EU players as foreign in any foreign player quotas.
+Recording foreign EU players as foreign with in the EU was determined to violate the Freedom of movement for workers in the European Union.